netor27/messages-api/README.md

 pip install -r requirements.txt
 ```

+## Create a PostgreSQL database

-* Create a database in PostgreSQL, login as the default user (set YOUR_DB_NAME to your desired new db name)
+* Create a database in PostgreSQL, login as the default user (set messages to your desired new db name)
 ```
-sudo -u postgres createdb YOUR_DB_NAME sudo -u postgres -i
+sudo -u postgres createdb messages sudo -u postgres -i
 ```

-* Run the psql client and create a new user with a role to manage the new db. (set user_name to your user and YOUR_DB_NAME to your database name)
+* Run the psql client and create a new user with a role to manage the new db. (set 'apiuser' to your user, 'password' to your password and 'messages' to your database name)

 ```
 psql

-CREATE ROLE user_name WITH LOGIN PASSWORD 'your_password';
+CREATE ROLE apiuser WITH LOGIN PASSWORD 'passowrd';
-GRANT ALL PRIVILEGES ON DATABASE YOUR_DB_NAME TO user_name; ALTER USER user_name CREATEDB;
+GRANT ALL PRIVILEGES ON DATABASE messages TO apiuser; ALTER USER apiuser CREATEDB;
 ```

+## Setting up the database schema

 * Update the contents of config.py to match the values you used to create your db and your user name.